Eogcloud/ujo-music/README.md

 ```

 ## Mobile Version
 Use dev tools and galaxy s5 only as there is some minor scaling issues here.
+Make sure you refresh the page.

 ## Config
 Images/Audio/Slide animation variables are all passed in via the constants/config.js file.
 This can be replaced in production with an incoming stream of data.